rose-learning/akeyless-gateway-eks/README.md

 ```

 - Add DNS records to your hosted zone in AWS Route 53 with a CNAME record pointing to the Nginx Ingress External IP/DNS Name
+  - run the following k8s cli to get the external IP/DNS name for the Nginx Ingress load balancer
+     ```
+     kubectl get svc -n akeyless
+     ```

 ![adding DNS records for the gateway to the hosted zone](./images/dns-records.png)